R-Steendam/MSc-Thesis/README.md

 The exciton analysis script, used on the 2PNE protein, was based on previous work by T.L.C.
 Jansen [3] with the help of the MD analysis Software package [4]

 The 6Y1A isolabel graphing script runs over a set of directories that contain the data from NISE for the isotopically labeled samples.
-An average Hamiltonian created with InpTra is necessary, as wel as the "TD_Absorption" and "Absorption.dat" files which correspond to a couplingcut set to zero (Fully labeled), and "TD_Absorption_2" and "Absorption_2.dat" files which are the result of the couplingcut set to 100 (Diluted sample).
+An average Hamiltonian created with the anaylisis function of NISE is necessary, as wel as the "TD_Absorption" and "Absorption.dat" files which correspond to a couplingcut set to zero (Fully labeled), and "TD_Absorption_2" and "Absorption_2.dat" files which are the result of the couplingcut set to 100 (Diluted sample).